What’s Your Anger Telling You?

-Maybe being vulnerable with our emotions can actually help us find a deeper connection with others.
+Maybe being more vulnerable can actually help us find a deeper connection with others.
 There are some cases when vulnerability is not a good idea, such as when emotional or physical abuse is happening.
 In those situations, your brain is doing its job very well.
 However, most of the time, what we are experiencing is not a threat to our existence.
 In fact, sometimes it’s the very opposite!
-It’s a moment when a loved one might want to connect with you in an intimate way.
+It’s a moment when a loved one might want to extend empathy and connect with you in an intimate way.
 However, we often miss out on these moments when we react in anger.

 Little by little, teach your brain that it is safe.
 This requires consistently taking a risk.
-Putting yourself out there, sharing your primary emotions, and trusting that the other person will respond in kind.
+Putting yourself out there, sharing your primary emotions, having difficult conversations, and trusting that the other person will be kind.
 I know, I know, this is scary stuff!
 Especially if you’ve lived your whole life avoiding vulnerability.
 But isn’t it worth it to experience an intimate connection with someone you know you can trust and love?

 As hard as this may be, the good news is that our brains are incredibly flexible.
 We can shape it and teach it our whole lives if we try!
 The more you practice vulnerability the easier it becomes, because your brain is learning that there’s no actual threat to your survival.

 3 Steps to Better Communication When Angry